aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/520_Setup/_index.md

 ---

-### In this part we will create the S3 bucket and DynamoDB tables for Terraform state files & locks.
+### In this chapter we will create the S3 bucket and DynamoDB tables for Terraform state files & locks.